Tidwell/node-challonge/readme.md

 The wrapper is organized into resource.method to match the API

-For API calls that require nested params (eg: http://api.challonge.com/v1/documents/tournaments/create) properties should be specified as a nested config option:
+For API calls that require nested params (eg: http://api.challonge.com/v1/documents/tournaments/create) properties should be specified as a nested object:
 ```
 {
 	tournament: {